Skip to main content

 • Account suspension or billing failure emails from Google.
 Those come from Google directly.
 Hero Marketer does not duplicate them.

 • The unsubscribe link in emails.
-Clicking unsubscribe from a Hero Marketer email turns off email for that specific alert type.
+When you click unsubscribe in a Hero Marketer email, it turns off email for that specific alert type.
 You can also do this from this page.

 Next